CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 Like writing append will use a specific type of request in this case `spreadsheets.values.append`.

-For the most part, the append is similar to the writing single range with the difference in the function use, rather than use `update()` we use `append()`.
+For the most part, the append is similar to the writing single range with the difference in the function use, rather than use `update()` I use `append()`.

 ```python
 def append_range(gservice: gsheet_resource):